 Outside of a degree, our ideal candidate has a strong curiosity for new things, a global mindset and respect for other cultures, and – given the importance of innovation within our industry - we regard creativity as highly important.
 We are also very team-oriented so we need people with great social skills.

 Regarding a choice of Master’s program, you should focus on what you enjoy the most.
 That will make it much easier for you to become truly great within it.

-To see what Ericsson can offer you, take a look at our career site at Ericsson.com/careers or follow us on Facebook at facebook.com/ericssoncareers.
+To see what Ericsson can offer you, take a look at our career site at Ericsson.com/careers or connect with us on any of the below social media platforms.

-Q. When does Ericsson start accepting applications for the Excellerate Program?
+Q. When does Ericsson start accepting applications for the Early Career Program?

 A. Thank you for your interest in the Early Career Programs with Ericsson.
-You can check our career site for program updates around the July/August time frame, or alternatively you can like our Ericsson Careers Facebook page for regular updates from our Careers Team.
-You can also join our Talent Community to receive job alerts in your specific area of focus.
+You can check our career site for program updates.
+You can also join our sign up for job alerts on jobs.ericsson.com in your specific area of focus.

 Q: Where am I in the application process?

 A: With the large number of applications we receive it’s hard for us to tell where you are in the process.
 Much of our communication is done via e-mail and you will be contacted if you are being considered for a position.
 Our recruiting team is committed to excellence; you will receive an email with a final outcome.

 Q: Who can I contact to ensure my application has been safely received and is being processed?

 A: Contact us with the specifics of the position you've applied to so we can better assist you.